RosstheRoss/EE2361/README.md

 # EE2361Projects
-A repo with all of the MPLAB stuff to make this easier to deal with
+Old repository of all the MPLAB projects I used for EE 2361, Spring 2020.